siriphonNott/vue-pincode-input/README.md

 - Be lightweight, powerful and easy to use
 - Support for add your custom class
 - Override-friendly styles
-- Configurable length (pincode lenght)
+- Configurable length (pincode length)
 - Auto moving focus when filling
 - Auto moving focus when deleting
 - Call for native numeric keyboard on mobile